ReparkedJunior/roblox-scripts/README.md

 # roblox-scripts
-place where i keep all of my scripts
+place where i practice my skills in exploiting